gjoyce42/Technical_Writing/Data_Analysis.md

 ​
 ## Overview
 ​
 Data analysis can be done with any spreadsheet software from Microsoft Excel to OpenOffice Calc.
-Pierce College students receive a subscription to Microsoft Office with their enrollment and there are
+This tutorial focuses on Google Sheets because it is f
 ​
 ## Lesson Steps/Components [as many as needed]
 ​